Skip to content

 United Kingdom

-A major oil refinery near Kuwait City was struck by shrapnel during Iran's missile and drone campaign across The Gulf, according to Middle East Eye.
+A major oil refinery near Kuwait City was struck by shrapnel during the Iranian missile and drone campaign.
 Smoke was visible near the US embassy compound.
-No casualty figures from the refinery have been released.

 Israel declared Hezbollah's politicians, military figures, and even civilian 'supporters' legitimate targets — a category broad enough to encompass much of southern Lebanon's population.